Salman-H/mars-search-robot/README.md

 <p align="left"; style="line-height: 100% !important">
 <img src="https://github.com/Salman-H/mars-search-robot/raw/master/figures/perspect-transform-bd.webp" alt="" width="99%">
 <br>
-<sup> Calibrating a perspective transform where a one-square-meter region in the 3D cam image corresponds to a 10x10 pixel square in its 2D ground projection.</sup>
+<sup> Calibrating a perspective transform where a 1 square-meter region in the 3D camera image corresponds to a 10x10 pixel square in its 2D ground projection.</sup>
 </p>

 We want to calibrate the transform such that a one-square-meter ground region in 3D projects to a 10x10 pixel square in 2D.
 This gives the rover a decent view of the ground ahead and plenty of time to react appropriately to different regions of interest.